-The University may elect to use the Search Firm (contractor) to identify the potential candidates only (Requirements 1-6 below) or to use the Search Firm (contractor) to complete the entire recruitment process (Requirements 1-13 below) for this position.
+The University may elect to use the Search Firm (contractor) to identify the potential candidates only (Requirements 1-6 below) or to use the Search Firm (contractor) to complete the entire recruitment process (Requirements 1-13 below) for one, two, or three positions.
 Offeror's Cost Proposals should be prepared accordingly.